-A Counterintuitive Guide On How To Start A Blog, Travel For Life And Make A Living On The Road
+A Counterintuitive Guide On How To Get Started As A Travel Blogger And Make A Living On The Road

-In this detailed guide on how to start a travel blog, we’ll be covering all the essential information, technical skills and pro tips that will supercharge your skillset to make sure you launch your blogging business with a bang.
+In this detailed guide on how to get started as a travel blogger, we’ll be covering all the essential information, technical skills and pro tips that will supercharge your skillset to make sure you launch your blogging business with a bang.

 Included in this article:

 Introduction to blogging and why travel is still a viable niche

 Why become a travel blogger anyways?

 Part One: How to get started as a travel blogger in 2023

 - How to set up your travel blog

 - How to choose the right name for you

 - How to design your site with a customisable theme